LlmDl/SponsorPlugins/TownyCaptureSites.md

     - Edit the file without using tabs (which would break the yaml formatting,) and then save the file.
     - Use `/ta reload townycapturesites` to reload the config file in game.
 - (Optional) Install [Dynmap](https://dev.bukkit.org/projects/dynmap) and [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) in order highlight CaptureSite locations on the Dynmap plugin map.
+- (Optional) Install [MapTowny](https://github.com/TownyAdvanced/MapTowny) and any of the [supported mappers](https://github.com/TownyAdvanced/MapTowny#dependencies) in order highlight CaptureSite locations on your server mapper.
 - (Optional) Install [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) in order to use the Placeholders listed below.
 - (Optional) Install [Slimefun](https://github.com/Slimefun/Slimefun4), [MMOItems](https://www.spigotmc.org/resources/mmoitems-premium.39267/) or [MythicMobs](https://www.spigotmc.org/resources/%E2%9A%94-mythicmobs-free-version-%E2%96%BAthe-1-custom-mob-creator%E2%97%84.5702/) to use their custom Items as rewards for CaptureSites.